How the panel works

 This is a new model for our research panel, aimed at giving you as much control as possible.
 If you have any questions or problems, contact us and let us know.

 You have complete control over which research projects you sign up for.
 There are no minimum time commitments and you can get involved as much or as little as you like.

-Check the research forum to see what research projects are available.
+Check the research forum to see what is available.
 If you’re interested in a project, reply to the post to tell us you’re interested.
 If you’re chosen, we’ll email you to arrange a date and time for the session.
 Once you’re booked in, we’ll add the details to your to do list.

 Accessing the sessions

 Some of our research projects involve phone or Skype interviews, online focus groups or quick surveys, all of which can be done from your own home.
 There are also some focus groups, workshops and face to face sessions where you’ll need to attend in person.

 We’ll pay reasonable travel expenses and can help arrange travel for anyone who takes part in our research projects.